Save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.

 Since then. . .

-of our funds go towards saving local lives, with $19.9 million dedicated to early detection, survivor support, and advocacy.
+of our funds go towards saving local lives – $21 million dedicated to early detection, survivor and fighter support and advocacy.

-is pooled with our other affiliates to fund the cures on an international scale, including $13.2 million that has been provided to local research institutions like Providence Cancer Institute and OHSU Knight Cancer Institute.
+is pooled with our other affiliates to fund the cures on an international scale, including $14 million that has been provided to local healthcare research institutions.

 How We Are Structured: We are a separately incorporated nonprofit entity with our own governing Board of Directors, staff, program priorities, advocacy, and grant-making processes.
 Funds raised in Oregon and SW Washington do not pay for the operating expenses of Komen National.